XSD Consultant at Slalom Consulting and Advisory Board Member at Mint Gallery

-Currently working in many aspects of experience design including research, requirements, testing, prototyping, and layout for large companies in Atlanta assisting SVPs directly.
-Projects range from iOS, Android, consumer facing websites, company intranets, and C-suite level presentations.
+I dig deeply into many aspects of experience design including research, requirements, testing, prototyping, and layout for large companies in Atlanta assisting SVPs directly.
+Projects span iOS and Android apps, consumer facing websites, company intranets, and C-suite level presentations.

-Currently leading a small team in UX and Development of innovations, primarily focused on a consumer product launch.
+Currently working on a small team in UX and Development of innovations, primarily focused on a consumer product launch.

 Quick Draw / Art Director / Mindpower